mcellteam/cellblender_tutorials/cell_regulatory_processes.rst

 -  A pre-generated spatial geometry and reaction networks encoded in the SBML format.
 It is possible to generate SBML files from BNGL models using the writeSBML() action at the end of your model.
+If you add this command after a simulate action the resulting SBML model's initial conditions will correspond to the state of your model after the simulation finishes.

 -  CellBlender

 -  Plotting software

+-  libSBML (MacOSX,Win) or lr\_full.blend

 -  full\_lr.bngl (Linux) lr\_full.blend (MacOSX, Win) (within bngFiles.zip_)